-2.6.4.1. who is or has been in a social relationship of a romantic or intimate nature with the victim; and

-2.6.4.2. where the existence of such a relationship shall be determined based on consideration of the following factors:
+2.6.4.1. or has been in a social relationship of a romantic or nature with the victim; and 2.6.4.2. ne existence of such a relationship shall be determined n a consideration of the following factors: 2.6.4.2.1.

-2.6.4.2.1.
 The length of the relationship.
 2.6.4.2.2.
 The type of relationship.

-2.6.4.2.3.
-The frequency of interaction between the persons involved in the relationship.
+2.6.4.2.3. involved in the re The frequency of interaction between the persons elationship.

 2.6.5.
+Domestic violence, as defined in 34 U.S.C. § 12291(a), which includes felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction receiving grant funding and, in the case of victim services, includes the use or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may or may not constitute criminal behavior, by a person who-

-Domestic violence, as defined in 34 U.S.C.12291(a)(8), which includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
+2.6.5.1. is a current or former spouse or intimate partner of the victim, or person similarly situated to a spouse of the victim; 2.6.5.2. is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; 2.6.5.3. shares a child in common with the victim; or 2.6.5.4. commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction.

-2.6.6.
-Stalking, as defined in 34 U.S.C.12291(a)(30), which means engaging in a course of conduct directed at a specific person that would cause a reasonable person to-

-2.6.6.1. fear for his or her safety or the safety of others; or

-2.6.6.2. suffer substantial emotional distress.
+- 2.6.6.
+Stalking, as defined in 34 U.S.C. § 12291(a), which means engaging in a course of conduct directed at a specific person that would cause a reasonable person to- - 2.6.6.1. fear for his or her safety or the safety of others; or - 2.6.6.2. suffer substantial emotional distress.